The Certified Information Professional (CIP) vs the Certified Records Manager (CRM): 7 Differences You Should Know

 The CIP exam is a single 100-question multiple-choice exam.

 Specialization.
 The ICRM offers two specializations available to CRMs – the Nuclear Information and Records Specialist (CRM/NS) and the Federal Specialist.
 These are awarded to CRMs in good standing who pass an additional specialty exam.
 The CIP does not offer any specialization or additional designations.

 Exam preparation.
 The ICRM offers 100 practice questions, 20 per exam part, and two case study practice questions for Part 6.
 They present pre-con prep workshops at major conferences and have endorsed CRM exam prep courses offered by ARMA chapters and select other industry associations.
 ICRM also recommends ARMA’s Essentials of RIM certificate program.
 And they have a CRM Mentoring program to match Part 6 CRM candidates with mentors.

-AIIM offers a 100-question practice exam that mimics the exam weighting and timing of the real exam, as well as a Foundations of Intelligent Information Management course that serves as a prep course for the CIP exam.
+AIIM offers a 100-question practice exam that mimics the exam weighting and timing of the real exam, as well as a library of on-demand training courses, all available in an affordable subscription called AIIM+, that cover the body of knowledge that makes up the CIP exam.
 A CIP study guide is free to all members of AIIM and available for $60 to non-members.
 Finally, each one of AIIM's training courses offers a deeper dive into one of the elements of the body of knowledge covered by the CIP exam.

 Exam Experience.
 Both the CIP and all of the individual CRM exams, except Part 6, are available year-round; CRM Part 6 is only available during designated test windows.
 The CRM exam is available worldwide through the Pearson VUE testing network.